 But that's not how most homes work.
 Floors are often installed piecemeal over the years.
 Hardwood might be installed in the living room because wood is beautiful and warm underfoot.

 In the bathroom and kitchen, ceramic or porcelain tile might be installed since tile is durable and moisture-resistant.

 Outside of function, different types of floors might be installed simply for aesthetic reasons.
 With a patchwork of different floor coverings come different heights—in so many cases, you will need a transitional device because the tile floor often is higher than the adjoining wood flooring.

-Whether porcelain or ceramic, marble, granite, or other materials, tile flooring requires a number of substrate layers for installation, and these layers are not dimensionally analogous to the layers found in non-tile applications.
+Whether composed of porcelain or ceramic tile, marble, granite, or of another material, tile flooring requires a number of substrate layers for installation.
+These layers are not dimensionally analogous to the layers found in non-tile applications.

 One important installation note: beware of accidentally striking any part of the transition strip other than the nail.
 These aluminum strips dent easily, and these dents will distort the strips and thus prevent them from laying seamlessly on the floor.
 The only solution to a distorted transition strip is to buy a new one.

-- Hardwood Transition Strips: A single transition strip that acts as a "ramp" from the lower hardwood floor to the higher tile floor.
-This strip can either meet the tile floor directly or can have a lip-over style, as shown in the accompanying image.
+This is a single transition strip that acts as a ramp from the lower hardwood floor to the higher tile floor.
+This strip can either meet the tile floor directly or can have a lip-over style.

-- Marble + Hardwood Trim Strips: A marble or granite strip that abuts to the tile floor.
-This strip then adjoins to the lower floor with a hardwood trim piece.
+A marble or granite strip that abuts the tile floor, this transition strip then adjoins the lower floor with a hardwood trim piece.